-Plaintiffs allege that the nation's leading poultry processors and two consulting companies conspired to depress the compensation paid to workers at poultry processing plants.
-Specifically,

-Plaintiffs allege that Defendants entered into two unlawful agreements in violation of the Sherman Act, 15 U.S.C. § 1: (1) a per se illegal agreement to fix compensation for poultry processing workers; and (2) an agreement to exchange competitively sensitive compensation information, in violation of the rule of reason.
-Defendants have denied Plaintiffs' allegations.
+Plaintiffs allege that the nation's leading poultry processors and two consulting companies conspired to depress the compensation paid to poultry processing workers.
+Specifically, Plaintiffs allege that Defendants entered into two unlawful agreements in violation of the Sherman Act, 15 U.S.C. § 1: (1) a per se illegal agreement to suppress compensation for poultry processing workers; and (2) an agreement to exchange competitively sensitive compensation information in violation of the rule of reason.

-This action was initiated on August 30, 2019.
-ECF No. 1.
-Defendants moved to dismiss Plaintiffs' First Amended Complaint on March 2, 2020.
-See, e.g., ECF No. 341.
-The Court granted those motions in part and denied them in part, without prejudice.
-ECF No. 379.
-On November 2, 2020, Plaintiffs filed their Second Amended Complaint, which, as the Court later found, cured the pleading defects that the Court had identified in the First Amended Complaint.
-ECF Nos.
-386, 414, 415.
-Defendants have filed their Answers, and the parties have commenced discovery, serving and responding to document requests and interrogatories.
-See, e.g., ECF No. 431.
+Plaintiffs filed their original complaint in August 2019.3 Defendants moved to dismiss and the Court granted those motions in part and denied them in part, without prejudice.4 On November 2, 2020, Plaintiffs filed their Second Amended Consolidated Complaint ("SAC"), which, as the Court later found, cured the pleading defects that the Court had identified in the First Amended Complaint.5 Defendants have filed their Answers, and the parties have recently commenced discovery, serving and responding to document requests and interrogatories.